Meneer-de-Bruin/WCT-API/apis/api-target_PUT.rst

 --------
 200: OK

-The updated target (or part therof) is returned as if the API :doc:`api-target_PUT` had been used.
+The updated target (or part therof) is returned as if the API :doc:`api-target_GET` had been used.

 Errors
 ------